Edie Adams

-Edie Adams (born Edith Elizabeth Enke; April 16, 1927 – October 15, 2008) was an American comedian, actress, singer and businesswoman.
-She earned the Tony Award and was nominated for an Emmy Award.
+Edie Adams (born Edith Elizabeth Enke; April 16, 1927 – October 15, 2008) was an American comedian, actress, singer and businesswoman who was prominent in the second half of the 1900s.
+She earned a Tony Award and was nominated for an Emmy Award.

 Adams was well known for her impersonations of sexy stars on stage and television, especially Marilyn Monroe.
-She was the frequent television partner of Ernie Kovacs, her husband.
-Adams founded two beauty businesses: Edie Adams Cosmetics and Edie Adams Cut 'n' Curl.
+She was the frequent television partner of Ernie Kovacs, her husband, whose death in 1962 left Adams deeply in debt.
+Paying off the financial burden, she continued her successful show business career for over four more decades on stage, television and in films including It's a Mad, Mad, Mad, Mad World, and was the pitchlady for Muriel Cigars for 20 years.
+Adams also founded two beauty businesses: Edie Adams Cosmetics and Edie Adams Cut 'n' Curl.

 Early life

-Adams was born in Kingston, Pennsylvania, the only daughter of Sheldon Alonzo Enke and his wife, Ada Dorothy (née Adams).
+Adams was born in Kingston, Pennsylvania, the only daughter of Sheldon Alonzo Enke and Ada Dorothy (née Adams), whom she described as "two conservative native Pennsylvanians".
 She had an elder brother, Sheldon Adams Enke.
 The family moved to nearby areas such as Shavertown and Trucksville and spent a year in New York City before settling in Tenafly, New Jersey, where she attended Tenafly High School.
-Ada Enke taught her daughter singing and piano; mother and daughter were members of the Grove City Presbyterian church choir.
+Ada Enke, who had a "trained dramatic soprano voice," taught her daughter singing and piano; mother and daughter were members of the Grove City Presbyterian church choir.
 Adams's grandmother, a seamstress, taught her how to sew.
 She made her own clothing beginning in the sixth grade and Adams would later have her own designer line of clothing, called Bonham, Inc.

-She earned a vocal degree from Juilliard and then graduated from Columbia School of Drama.
-She studied at the Actors Studio in New York and at the Traphagen School of Fashion.
-Initially, Adams could not decide whether to pursue a career in fashion design or music, so she tossed a coin, and music won.

-In 1949–50, she appeared in the early live television show Bonnie Maid's Versatile Varieties as one of the original "Bonnie Maids" doing live commercials for the sponsor.